 The Children and Families Act 2014 (13 March 2014) included provisions to streamline court processes in proceedings for a decree of divorce, nullity of marriage, or judicial separation (or, in relation to a civil partnership, for a dissolution, nullity or separation order) by removing the requirement for the court to consider whether it should exercise any of its powers under the Children Act 1989.
 Arrangements for children can be decided at any time through separate proceedings under the Children Act 1989.Back to table of contents

-Since 2013, divorce data have been extracted from HM Courts and Tribunals Service’s (HMCTS) FamilyMan case management system and sent to us electronically in an annual file.
+Since the 2013 data year, divorce data have been extracted from the HM Courts and Tribunals Service's (HMCTS') FamilyMan case management system and sent to us electronically in an annual file.
 From the 2015 data year, we moved to a monthly receipt of electronic divorce data for quality assurance.
 These data were received three months after the month end.
 From the 2018 data year, data are now received 15 days after the end of the month.
-A series of checks are performed on the data received and any queries addressed.
+A series of checks are performed on the data received and any queries are addressed.
 The final annual dataset is received three months after the year end.

 Prior to the 2013 data year, divorce statistics for England and Wales were derived from data provided on the D105 form used to record decree absolutes.
 These paper forms were sent to us by the courts.

 The following is a summary of the data analysed in the tables.

 Supplied by petitioner and respondent: